SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 # Running ML emulators <a name="cobaya_base_code_examples_emul"></a>

-Cocoa contains a few transformer- and CNN-based neural network emulators capable of simulating CMB, cosmolike, matter power spectrum, and distances.
+Cocoa contains a few transformer- and CNN-based neural network emulators capable of simulating the CMB, cosmolike outputs, matter power spectrum, and distances.
 We provide a few scripts that exemplify their API.
-To run them, users must have commented out the following lines on `set_installation_options.sh` before running the `setup_cocoa.sh` and `compile_cocoa.sh`.
+To run them, users ensure the following lines are commented out in `set_installation_options.sh` before running the `setup_cocoa.sh` and `compile_cocoa.sh`.
+By default, these lines should be commented out, but it is worth checking.

       [Adapted from Cocoa/set_installation_options.sh shell script]
       # insert the # symbol (i.e., unset these environmental keys  on `set_installation_options.sh`)